 Evidence from randomised controlled trials of n-3 supplementation in patients with asthma has also produced differing results.
 The most dramatic beneficial effect is demonstrated in subjects with exercise induced bronchoconstriction, in whom supplementation with n-3 fatty acid significantly reduced the fall in FEV1 following exercise.
-The fall in FEV1 following supplementation.
-The fall in fall in fall in FEV1 following supplementation of change in respiratory health following supplementation.
-The fall in fall in
+The other studies found a positive effect in patients with asthma on respiratory health following supplementation.
+The contrast, a number of studies have found no change in respiratory health following supplementation to change in respiratory health following supplementation.
+But two of these did find a reduction in leukotrienes, another study found a reduction in thromboxane b2 with supplementation of n-3 fatty acids.
+And finally one study found a reduction in tumour necrosis factor α in the group supplemented with n-3 fatty acids.